rhomobile/rhomobile-docs/eb/en/edge/api/Record.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>When you create a new record then this field is needed for NFC_NDEF_RTD_GENERAL, for another types it will be set automatically.
-For values see NFC Forum.</p>
+When you create a new record then this field is needed for NFC_NDEF_RTD_GENERAL, for another types it will be set automatically.
+For values see NFC Forum.
 ####Access